Andrews - Wildlife

 The Suwannee River basin is a major route for numerous species of migrating birds.
 Many canopy-dwelling birds such as warblers, vireos, orioles and cuckoos inhabit the forest at different times of the year.

 In late summer and early fall, you can hear hickory nuts and acorns falling throughout the forest.
-Upland game such as white-tailed deer, wild turkey, feral hogs and gray squirrels benefit from the mast-producing hardwoods found here.
+Upland game such as white-tailed deer, wild turkey, feral hogs and gray squirrels benefit from the fruit, such as acorns, of the hardwood trees found here.

 Wildlife and Bird Sightings